Lilly Ledbetter Fair Pay Act of 2009: Dramatic Implications for Employers

 This new statute will effectively eliminate the statute of limitations for federal pay discrimination cases and as a consequence, employers are likely to face a torrent of new pay discrimination claims.
 Under the new Ledbetter legislation, when an employee receives a paycheck based, in some part, on a prior discriminatory pay decision, it renews the period of limitations.
 In most cases, the clock for the 180-300 day filing period under Title VII will not start ticking until the employee retires, resigns or is terminated.

-For the full version of the Stay Current Client Alert, "Congress Passes Ledbetter Fair Pay Act, But Defers Consideration of Paycheck Fairness Act,"
+For the full version of the Stay Current Client Alert, "Congress Passes Ledbetter Fair Pay Act, But Defers Consideration of Paycheck Fairness Act," follow this link.

 Neal Mollen represented the Chamber of Commerce of the United States of America and the National Federation of Independent Business in The Supreme Court in Ledbetter v.
 Goodyear Tire and Rubber.
 His work for the Chamber and the NFIB on the Ledbetter case led to invitations from two Congressional committees for his testimony regarding the legislation to be discussed on this call.